 Wear Your Green

-Wear your green on Saturday night, March 16, as the Boston Celtics take on the Charlotte Bobcats at the TD Garden or on Monday, March 18, when Boston's team plays the NBA champions, the Miami Heat.
+Wear your green on Friday night, March 14, as the Boston Celtics take on the Phoenix Suns at the TD Garden or on Wednesday, March 19, when Boston's team plays the NBA champions, the Miami Heat.
 Find tickets.

 Did You Know...

 Boston has its own 20-site Irish Heritage Trail.
-It was first described in a book titled Guide to the New England Irish by Michael P. Quinlin, Colette Minogue Quinlin and Colene M. Minogue.
-That book is now out of print, but the Trail is also described in Michael Quinlin's Irish Boston: A Lively Look at Boston's Colorful Irish Past (Compare Prices).
+It was first described in a book titled Guide to the New England Irish by Michael P. Quinlin, Colette Minogue Quinlin and Colene M. Minogue, which is now out of print.
 Maps are available at the Greater Boston Convention & Visitors Bureau's Boston Common Visitor Center and at the Prudential Center Visitor Information Center.

 So you wanna know where you can find corned beef and cabbage in Boston?

-Keep in mind that Boston Restaurant Week begins on March 17 this year, so you'll be able to enjoy great dining deals, as well, if you're visiting the city during St. Patrick's Day weekend.
+Keep in mind that Dine Out Boston (formerly Boston Restaurant Week) begins on March 16 this year, so you'll be able to enjoy great dining deals, as well, if you're visiting the city during St. Patrick's Day weekend.

 Cook Up Your Own Irish Feast